iZhangHui/CppPrimer/CH12_DynamicMemory/exercises/README.md

 ## Exercise 12.30 [Header](ex12_27_30.h)|[Implementation](ex12_27_30.cpp)|[Main](ex12_27_30_main.cpp)
 >Define your own versions of the TextQuery and QueryResult classes and execute the runQueries function from § 12.3.1(p.
 486).

+## Exercise 12.31
+>What difference(s) would it make if we used a vector instead of a set to hold the line numbers?
+Which approach is better?
+Why?

+The vector can not ensure no duplicates.
+Hence, in terms of this programme set is a better option.